 Isolation

-Each type has a different rep range, different progression threshold, and different expectations for how long it takes to confirm readiness.
-The underlying rule stays the same (progress based on consistent performance), but what counts as "consistent" differs by lift type.
+Each type has a different rep range, different progression threshold, and different expectations for consistency.
+The underlying rule stays the same (progress based on consistent performance), but what counts as "consistent" is different for each.

 Why This Matters in Practice